MBuffenoir/autobuild/README.md

 This tutorial will be the first of a series helping you create continuous integration and deployment (CI/CD) pipelines for your applications.

 CI/CD are vital in an Agile organization.
-We are goint to discover how the addition of Docker tools in our toolkit, can greatly improves application update, testing and shipping.
+We are going to discover how the addition of Docker tools in our toolkit, can greatly improves application update, testing and shipping.

 Depending on your ressources and constraints, there are of course multiple ways of achieving such a goal.
-We are going to start simple and discover the free tools that Docker made available to us.
+Here, we are going to start simple and discover the free tools that Docker made available to us.

 You are going to create a Dockerfile for a simple web application, built it, get it to run locally, store it online and create your first automated build on Docker Hub.